blairjames/firewall/README.md

 # firewall
-Simple conf file style wrapper for iptables and the option to run the firewall as a systemd service.
+Simple conf file style wrapper for iptables.
+Also provides the option to run firewall as a systemd service.